-This week’s Top Under the Radar Charity in Massachusetts is the incredible Elizabeth Stone House.
-Based in Jamaica Plain, the charity partners with adult and child survivors of domestic violence and related trauma – mental illness, housing instability and substance misuse – to achieve safety, stability, and overall well-being.
+This week’s Top Under the Radar Charity in Massachusetts is the incredible Stone House.
+The charity partners with adult and child survivors of domestic violence and related trauma.
+Areas of focus include mental illness, housing instability, and substance misuse.
+The charity helps to achieve safety, stability, and overall well-being.
 Survivors learn skills, develop confidence and gain access to resources they need to live competently, independently and safely.

-The Elizabeth Stone House currently serves 500 homeless or at-risk individuals each year and seeks to quadruple this number with their ‘Building with a Mission’ campaign (http://www.elizabethstone.org/building-with-a-mission/)
+The organization currently serves 500 homeless or at-risk individuals each year.
+They seek to quadruple this number with their ‘Building with a Mission’ campaign.

 Like all great charities, Elizabeth Stone House has a signature peer-to-peer fundraising campaign.
-Wilderness Heals (http://wildernessheals.elizabethstone.org/) is a one-of-a-kind, extraordinary, three-day, all-female pledge hike.
-The campaign is the charity’s largest fundraiser, raising more than $200,000 in 2017.
+Wilderness Heals is a one-of-a-kind, extraordinary, three-day, all-female pledge hike.
+The campaign is the charity’s largest fundraiser, raising more than $200,000 in 2019, and over $1M over five years.
 Hikers from all walks of life join survivors of domestic violence in annual 3-day experience.
 The campaign proves once again that small groups can produce great results with peer to peer fundraising.